Book Reviewing: Home www.umsystem.edu/upress/spring2007/pool.htm

 online.
 And finally it suggests how our

 traditional methods of reviewing could be revised.
-Throughout, the book weighs the inherent
+Throughout, the book weighs the inherent difficulties

-I have written Faint Praise for a general audience
+written Faint Praise for a general audience of readers.
+Although the book has special relevance for

-special relevance for people in the book field,
+people in the book field, its subject

-its subject and critical viewpoint have wider appeal as well.
+and critical viewpoint have wider appeal as well.
 After all, book reviews affect all

 readers—even those who don’t read reviews.